JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/README_en-US.md

 2. Installation script of [Entware](https://entware.net/) has been rewritten thoroughly.
 It will deploy Entware matching the architecture of your router automatically in the USB flash drive with no attendence.

-3. 512M swap will be created during installation and mounted automatically at every startup.
+3. Users can choose the size of swap to install from 256M, 512M, 1024M and 2048M and the swap will be created during installation and mounted automatically at every startup.

-4. One-key deploying script of this system and addon-installation script are offered, which are very easy to use.
+4. One-key deploying script, one-key updating script and addon-installation script are offered, which are very easy to use.

 5. Management Webpage powered by [Monit](https://mmonit.com/monit/) is offered and you can start or stop your customized scripts, addons and services easily.

+6. Update day is 1st every month.

 ## Features of code